 I signed up to take part in a charity trek through the Jordanian desert.
-I changed my appearance, cutting off my hair and sporting what would be the first of many crazy hairstyles over the next several years.
+I changed my appearance, cutting off my hair and sporting what would be the first of many crazy hairstyles over the next several years, including the use of wigs with the best services of wigs in temecula to have different styles sometimes.
 It was at this time that I heard about Circuits in the Park (keep-fit sessions in local parks).
 It was during the sessions I discovered the mental health benefits of exercise.
 Pushing my body to it’s limit on a weekly basis, I got stronger, fitter and my weight started to drop off.

 I started to go running as I had signed up to be a trail run in the December of that year.
 After taking part in that, I signed up for another one and was successful in gaining a place in the Great North Run.
 Eventually, after doing some research and knowing several people already there, I plucked up the courage to join Tyne Bridge Harriers.

 For me, running is far better than any anti-depressant that comes in a pill.
 When I run, my mind is clear.
 I feel more alive than at any other time in my life.
 I saviour the nervousness I feel before a race.
 The pure euphoric joy of crossing the finish line.
 There is no better feeling, no other way of life.
 I still have bad days where I feel like the world is against me, when I feel worthless, undeserving and like an outsider when I am with other people.
 But I know that as long as I can put on my running gear and get out there, I know that everything will be alright.